 If you reside in ND, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to North Dakota?
+Who has to pay North Dakota sales tax or use tax?

 North Dakota says that an out-of-state seller is required to collect tax if they can be defined as "retailers maintaining a place of business".
 North Dakota has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in North Dakota, you can usually get free help by contacting the North Dakota State Tax Commission.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in North Dakota.
 Click here for listing of recommended resources.